49th MNRS Annual Research Conference<br />

 She is a member of the National Academy of Medicine (formerly IOM) and founding editor of Research in Gerontological Nursing and former editor of the Journal of Gerontological Nursing, as well as past president of both the MNRS Board of Directors and Foundation Board.

-The recipieny of numerous honors and awards, Dr. Buckwalter serves on many review committees, editorial boards, and advisory groups.
+The recipient of numerous honors and awards, Dr. Buckwalter serves on many review committees, editorial boards, and advisory groups.
 She has authored over 410 articles, 90 book chapters, 10 health policy and commissioned papers, 50 monographs/videos/media, over 100 editorials/reviews/commentaries, and has edited 8 books.

 Richard Fehring, PhD, RN, FAAN